Your Hearing Aid Questions Answered

 Do I need one hearing aid or two?

 The first part of the test will show how well you hear different frequencies or tones by how loud it has to be for you to hear them.
-Once that has been determined, the Audiologist or Hearing Instrument Specialist will perform speech understanding testing.
+Once that has been determined, the Hearing Instrument Specialist will perform speech understanding testing.
 There are some people, that even though they can hear sounds in the ear, it is virtually impossible for them to understand speech.
 In a case such as that, wearing a hearing aid will just make the “sounds” louder but speech would still be unclear.
 Keep in mind, that this not the most common type of hearing loss.

 Most people need two hearing aids if they are found to have hearing loss in both ears.
 Two hearing aids provide better quality, clarity and directional sound, and people with good speech understanding in both ears are the most satisfied wearers of hearing aids.
 Furthermore, two hearing aids make speech sound more natural and therefore adapting to hearing aids much easier.